forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ---

-## Notification Types
+## Notifications

+**Types of notifications**
 * Inventory Summary: Count of the resources added in the latest inventory crawl.
 * Violation Notifications: Individual violations that have been found from the latest scanner run.
 * Cloud SCC Findings: Violations converted to [Cloud SCC (Cloud Security Command Center)](https://cloud.google.com/security-command-center/) findings format, that's ingestable by Cloud SCC.

-## Notification Channels
+**Channels used to notify**
 * Email
 * Slack
 * Cloud Storage

-## Notification Formats
+**The possible formats of notifications**
 * Human-readable data: CSV
 * Structured data: JSON

 ## Configuring Notifier